waoup/lightning-hydra-template/README.md

 # lightning chooses best weights based on the metric specified in checkpoint callback
 test: True

-# seed for random number generators in pytorch, numpy and python.random
+# simply provide checkpoint path to resume training
-seed: null
+ckpt_path: null

 # default name for the experiment, determines logging folder path
 # (you can overwrite this name in experiment configs)